meghorikawa/AIEDproject/README.md

 ```

 ## Recompiling the project after changes
-If changes have been made to the code in the project you will need to recompile it by runnnig the following command in the main directory of the project:
+If changes have been made to the code in the project you will need to recompile it by running the following command in the main directory of the project:
 ```yaml
 mvn clean package
 ```